llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       the OpenMP implementation's handling.
     * For further discussion, see the notes on the translation of `nomap` in the "Parallel Directives" section below.
-* An *imp* `copy` for a reduction variable overrides an *imp* `firstprivate` when the variable is a scalar.
-Text to make this overriding behavior clear has been proposed for inclusion in the OpenACC spec after 2.7.
 * Identifying a DA as *pre* instead of *imp* only matters for combined directives.
 Notes:
     * OpenACC 3.0 sec.
 2.6 "Data Environment" says "Variables with